 As soon as we leave the resort area and head away from Sinai‘s coast, it feels like stepping back in time.
-The roadside is lined with barren mountains that appear populated only by a few Bedouins and their camels.
+The roadside is lined with barren mountains populated by a few Bedouins and their camels.

 Occasionally, we do pass a small village.
 Sometimes the homes are constructed of cement block and corrugated steel.
 Sometimes it is a collection of tents.

 We also pass a through a number police checkpoints, probably the most prevalent sign of human settlement in this mostly empty landscape.
-(Photographing police checkpoints is NOT recommended in Egypt or anywhere else in the world.
-It’s just a really bad idea even if you do get away with it.)
 Each checkpoint is staffed by an array of bored-looking guards.

 But mostly what we see are rocky, barren hillsides and an occasional acacia tree.
 It is a harsh land, but not without beauty.
 The hillsides change color as we travel – bits of the rainbow locked in stone.